Seattle: 19th century

-Post-war years: aircraft and software

-War work again brought local prosperity during World War II, this time centered on Boeing aircraft.
+War work again brought local prosperity during World War II, centered on the production of Boeing aircraft.
 The war dispersed the city's numerous Japanese-American businessmen due to the Japanese American internment.
-After the war, the local economy dipped.
+After the World War II, however, the local economy dipped.
 It rose again with Boeing's growing dominance in the commercial airliner market.
-Seattle celebrated its restored prosperity and made a bid for world recognition with the Century 21 Exposition, the 1962 World's Fair, for which the iconic Space Needle was built.
+Seattle celebrated its restored prosperity and made a bid for world recognition with the Century 21 Exposition, the 1962 World's Fair, for which the Space Needle was built.

 Another major local economic downturn was in the late 1960s and early 1970s, at a time when Boeing was heavily affected by the oil crises, loss of government contracts, and costs and delays associated with the Boeing 747.
 Many people left the area to look for work elsewhere, and two local real estate agents put up a billboard reading "Will the last person leaving Seattle – Turn out the lights."

 Seattle remained the corporate headquarters of Boeing until 2001, when the company separated its headquarters from its major production facilities; the headquarters were moved to Chicago.
 The Seattle area is still home to Boeing's Renton narrow-body plant and Everett wide-body plant.
 The company's credit union for employees, BECU, remains based in the Seattle area and has been open to all residents of Washington since 2002.

 On March 20, 1970, twenty-eight people were killed when the Ozark Hotel was burned by an unknown arsonist.
+The Wah Mee massacre in 1983 resulted in the killing of 13 people in an illegal gambling club in the Seattle Chinatown-International District.